Connect Mailchimp to Power BI Without Coding

 How to connect Mailchimp to Power BI using Coupler.io connector

-Coupler.io is a data automation and analytics platform.
+Coupler.io is a reporting automation platform.
 It provides solutions to turn complex data into simple reports and optimize your data analytics experience.

-Note: Power BI is not the only destination app supported by Coupler.io.
-Alternatively, you can load data from Mailchimp to Looker Studio, Google Sheets, Microsoft Excel, and BigQuery.
-You can select another destination for your Mailchimp data later during the setup.
+Note: Power BI is not the only BI destination supported by Coupler.io.
+Alternatively, you can load data to Looker Studio, Tableau, and Qlik.

 One importer is meant to load data to only one destination.
 Meanwhile, you can add multiple sources, the data from which will be combined in the chosen destination.
 So, you can merge different data entities from the same or different Mailchimp accounts or even combine Mailchimp with other apps supported by Coupler.io.
 For example, you can combine contacts from Mailchimp and HubSpot.